croessner/nauthilus-ui/README.md

 If the application starts but no collections are created in MongoDB:

 **Solution**:
-1. Make sure both the frontend and backend servers are running
+1. Make sure the Go API server is running
 2. Check the MongoDB connection string in your `.env` file
 3. Verify that the MongoDB user has write permissions to create collections
 4. Try accessing the MongoDB health check endpoint at `/api/health/mongodb` to trigger a reconnection
+5. Check the Go server logs for any MongoDB connection errors

 ## License